 11.4 Effect of Termination.
-Upon termination or expiration of this Agreement Customer shall cease to access and use of all Products and Services and all rights of Customer under the Agreement will terminate.
+Upon termination or expiration of this Agreement Customer shall cease to access and use all Products and Services and all rights of Customer under the Agreement will terminate.
 If this Agreement is terminated by Customer in accordance with Section 11.1, Caseware will refund Customer a prorated amount of the Fees paid by Customer to Caseware for the Caseware Offerings.
 If this Agreement is terminated by Caseware in accordance with Section 11.1 or 11.2, Customer will pay Caseware any unpaid Fees for the remainder of any applicable then-current License Term or Services Subscription Term.
 Except where an exclusive remedy may be specified in this Agreement, the exercise by either Party of any remedy, including termination, will be without prejudice to any other remedies it may have under this Agreement, by law, or otherwise.

 11.5 Offboarding.
 Upon request by Customer made within 30 calendar days after the effective date of termination or expiration of this Agreement, Caseware will make available to Customer (i) Subscriber Data for export or download, and (ii) Caseware's offboarding tools, including processes to assist Customer with the foregoing exportation process.
-After such 30-day period, Caseware will have no obligation to maintain or provide any Subscriber Data to Customer and will thereafter delete or destroy all copies of Subscriber Data in its systems or otherwise in its possession or control, unless legally prohibited.
+After such a 30-day period, Caseware will have no obligation to maintain or provide any Subscriber Data to Customer and will thereafter delete or destroy all copies of Subscriber Data in its systems or otherwise in its possession or control, unless legally prohibited.

 12.1 Notice.
 All notices and other information to be given by one of the Parties to the other shall be given by hand delivery or e‐mail to the other Party.
-For Caseware, all notices should be sent to Customer's account representative, with a copy of such notice to email@example.com.
+For Caseware, all notices should be sent to the Customer's account representative, with a copy of such notice to email@example.com.
 For Customer, all notices will be sent to the mailing and/or email address Customer provides to Caseware for the Order Form.
-Notices sent by e‐mail shall be deemed to have been received by the Party to whom it was addressed on the date of transmission or receipt, or if sent on a day that is not a Business Day or after normal business hours, on the first Business Day following transmission or receipt.
+Notices sent by e‐mail shall be deemed to have been received by the Party to whom it was addressed on the date of transmission or receipt, or if sent on a day that is not a business day or after normal business hours, on the first business day following transmission or receipt.
 Notices sent by hand delivery shall be deemed to have been received on the date of delivery.
 Any notice of change of address by a Party shall be effective only upon receipt of a notice provided to the other Party in accordance with the provisions of this Section 12.1.

 12.3 Further Assurances.
 Each Party shall take such action (including the execution, acknowledgement and delivery of documents) as may reasonably be requested by the other Party for the implementation or continuing performance of this Agreement.

 12.4 Relationship.
-The Parties agree that Caseware and Customer are independent entities, and that no other relationship is intended, including but not limited to a partnership, joint venture or agency relationship.
+The Parties agree that Caseware and Customer are independent entities and that no other relationship is intended, including but not limited to a partnership, joint venture or agency relationship.
 Neither Party will have the authority or right to represent nor obligate the other Party in any way except as expressly authorized by this Agreement.

 12.5 Press Releases & Marketing.
-Caseware may refer to Customer and use its logo for the limited purpose of identifying it as a customer in sales and marketing materials.
+Caseware may refer to a Customer and use its logo for the limited purpose of identifying it as a customer in sales and marketing materials.